 People mainly use their thumbs to tap on the smaller screens to be able to recall something.
 Users will not close the window with a little “X” button to close a popup.
 While trying to close it, they might even accidentally click on the ad.
 To the one that would ruin their experience, they will get brought to a new landing page.

 To make it easier to tap, the users at tomes will try zooming in on the close button, and the dimensions of the screen will then get messed up completely.
 The popups should be removed altogether.
 You need to promote whatever your popup is advertising as you need to develop some other ways.
 You need to be sure to do a lot of testing if you decide to keep a popup on your mobile site.

 You need to be very careful.
 The user experience on mobile devices will be entirely ruined with cheap popup tools and plugins that look fine on desktop screens.
 You will not be able to close them as they are quite challenging to complete.
 They can even cause the visitors to close the window, not surprisingly instantly.
-You get two other solutions other than simply removing the pop up on mobile, which are the other two solutions for this issue on the mobile devices:
+You get two other solutions other than simply removing the pop up on mobile, which are the other two solutions for this issue on mobile devices:

 Solution #1 – Simplify Them:

-To fill out and make them easy to close, it is one solution to make your forms as simple as possible.
+To fill out and make them easy to close, is one solution to make your forms as simple as possible.

 It is still a better solution than sticking with whatever default popup you are currently serving, as it is probably the worst solution here.

 It is yet another option to only use the popups when the visitor clicks.

 You may have already seen it in action if you have heard about the content upgrades.
 You will not be using the popups that would be coming up after a visitor spend a certain amount of time on your pages is the idea here is.
 To tell them to click a link to get it, you can offer them some lead magnet.
 The popup will then come back and ask for their information later on.
 As they are the ones who are asking for it, people are a lot more receptive to the popups in this situation.